JWST NIRSpec Spectroscopy of the Remarkable Bright Galaxy GHZ2/GLASS-z12 at Redshift 12.34: UV Spectrum of GHZ2

 \subsection{UV continuum and limits on Ly$\alpha$ emission}

 Finally, we exploited the continuum measured in the NIRSpec spectrum to constrain the UV magnitude and slope of GHZ2 free of the systematics introduced by emission lines.
-The UV slope $\beta$ was measured by fitting the continuum flux in the 1250--2600~\AA\ rest-frame \citep{Calzetti2000} with a power law after masking all potential emission features in the defined wavelength range.
+The UV slope $\beta$ was measured by fitting the continuum flux with a power law after masking all potential emission features.
+While the fit is usually performed at 1400--2600~\AA\ rest-frame \citep{Calzetti2000}, we restrict our analysis to the 1400--2600~\AA\ range because the potential impact of damped Ly$\alpha$ absorption (DLA) wings can affect the continuum at shorter wavelengths \citep{Heintz2024}.
 We employed \textsc{emcee} \citep{Foreman_Mackey2013} to perform a Markov Chain Monte Carlo (MCMC) analysis identifying the best-fitting model free parameters through 100 chains and 100,000 steps.
 As a prior, we imposed a flat distribution $-3 \leq \beta \leq 0$.
-A UV slope of $\beta= -2.39 \pm 0.07$ was measured, where the best-fit value and its uncertainty are the median and standard deviation of the posterior distribution.
+A UV slope of $\beta$= -2.46 $\pm$ 0.08 was measured, where the best-fit value and its uncertainty are the median and standard deviation of the posterior distribution.
 In this respect, GHZ2 is consistent with the most UV-luminous and high stellar mass sources at z$>$6, which show little evolution between z$\sim$6-11 ($\beta\sim$-2.4 to -2.5), indicative of mostly dust-poor systems \citep{RobertsBorsani2024}.
-We then derived a UV absolute magnitude $M_{\mathrm{UV}} = -20.49 \pm 0.01$ from the average continuum flux of the fitted power law in the range 1450--1550~\AA\ rest-frame, after correcting for magnification.
+We then derived a UV absolute magnitude $M_{\mathrm{UV}}$ = -20.53 $\pm$ 0.01 from the average continuum flux of the fitted power law in the range 1450--1550~\AA\ rest-frame, after correcting for magnification.
 Interestingly, we obtain a bluer UV slope $\beta= -2.54 \pm 0.07$ by fitting the NIRCam photometry in the F200W, F277W and F356W bands due to the impact of the emission lines at 2$\mu$m.

 The measurement of Ly$\alpha$ emission in PRISM spectra is challenging owing to the poor resolution and to the effects of interstellar and intergalactic absorption at the Lyman break.

 We followed the procedure described in detail by \cite{Jones2023C} and \cite{Napolitano2024} to derive a limit on the rest-frame Ly$\alpha$ EW on the basis of the measured redshift, the resolution of the instrument at the Ly$\alpha$ wavelength, and the continuum flux and uncertainty redward of Ly$\alpha$.
 The continuum is extrapolated on the basis of the UV slope measured as described above.
 We derived a 3$\sigma$ limit of EW(Ly$\alpha$) $ < 10$~\AA.
 A consistent limit is found when using the continuum estimated using a third-degree polynomial fit of line-free regions (Sec.~\ref{subsec:NIII}).